 The final cost will depend on where you live, the brand/make/model, the output, installation location, efficiency, and more.

-Just remember when you’re comparing ductless mini-splits by cost, you should also keep the other categories in mind, like efficiency, features, cooling/heating capacity, warranty, how many air handling units you need, and whether you need heating and cooling.
-The following price range estimates include installation costs.
+Just remember when you’re comparing ductless mini-splits by cost, you should also keep the other categories in mind, like efficiency, features, BTU output and cooling/heating capacity, warranty, how many air handling units you need, and whether you need heating and cooling.

 Ductless Mini-Splits with the Best Warranty Coverage